UBC Leadership Training

-This three-day weekend program is open for registration to Foremen Level employees and higher who have interaction with the field/jobsite, including but not limited to: foremen, general foremen, safety managers, project managers, estimators, superintendents and owners.
+This three-day program is open for registration to Foremen Level employees and higher who have interaction with the field/jobsite, including but not limited to: foremen, general foremen, safety managers, project managers, estimators, superintendents and owners.
 The program is designed to give jobsite supervisors the tools necessary to improve the overall jobsite, taking it from good to great.
 Collaborative Leadership focuses on four key areas:

 - Entrepreneurship: Demonstrating how an individual at any level can create a strong personal brand that makes them essential and offers strategies to use personal power to create collaborative relationships.

 - Leadership as a response: Engages jobsite leaders to better their leadership responses through commitment and involvement.

 - Culture of collaboration: Encouraging workers to engage each other, make decisions together, improve processes and product together, and to create a sense of commitment and ownership for all.

 - Communication Skills for Leaders: Strengthens communications skills and creates an external awareness that turns good communicators into great ones.

 PLEASE NOTE: Attendees of this program are not required to be a union member, but you must be employed by a signatory contractor.
 To receive the maximum benefit of this program, it is strongly encouraged that each company sends a minimum of two (2) employees to each session.

 This program accommodates 20 people per session from our area.

 2023 Dates: January 30 - February 1, July 10-12, August 14-16, October 9-11